min2ha/ukwa-site/content/target/15468/index.en.md

   "date": "2014-12-12T06:00:00",
   "open_access": false,
   "target_url": "http://fosis.org.uk/",
-  "description": "\r\nEstablished in 1963, FOSIS stands for the Federation of Student Islamic Societies, a body that caters for the needs of Muslim students in further and higher education across the UK and Ireland.\r\n", "end_date": null,
+  "description": "\nEstablished in 1963, FOSIS stands for the Federation of Student Islamic Societies, a body that caters for the needs of Muslim students in further and higher education across the UK and Ireland.\n", "end_date": null,
   "title": "Federation of Student Islamic Societies FOSIS", "record_id": "20141212T060000/baf9qzmnF9+ZMyoyGEBdog==",